 New FDA warnings for unauthorized COVID-19 tests demonstrate the FDA’s continued attention to unreliable COVID-19 testing

-The US Food and Drug Administration (FDA) has issued a, warning healthcare providers and members of the public about the risks of false results with two COVID-19 tests that are marketed for at-home use.
+The US Food and Drug Administration (FDA) has issued a public safety communication, warning healthcare providers and members of the public about the risks of false results with two COVID-19 tests that are marketed for at-home use.
 The safety communication accompanies a Class I recall by the FDA—the most serious type of recall.

 In its safety communication, the FDA identified Lepu Technology’s SARS-CoV-2 Antigen Rapid Test Kit and the Leccurate SARS-CoV-2 Antibody Rapid Test Kit (Colloidal Gold Immunochromatography) as the two tests that are being recalled.
 Neither test had received FDA authorization or approval, and both had been distributed to pharmacies and marketed directly to the consumer.